LaurelineLogiaco/lab_compneuroCUAnschutz/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a growing team of people who listen to one another, value each other's unique expertise and perspective, and are united in our efforts to study how the brain generates movement.
+We are a growing team of people who value each other's unique expertise and perspective, and are united in our efforts to study how the brain generates movement.

 {% include section.html %}